 - The person: personal goals, motivation, personal interests.

 Demographics are important factors to consider and can be extremely helpful when targeting candidates.
-However, be careful not to target too narrow thus unintentionally excluding populations and reinforcing unconscious biases.
-Not only is it unethical but it’s illegal, so watch out.
+However, be careful not to target too narrow, thus unintentionally excluding populations and reinforcing unconscious biases.
+Not only is it unethical but it’s illegal.

-The employee value proposition (EVP) clarifies the expectations of both the candidate and company when a new hire is made.
+The employee value proposition clarifies the expectations of both the candidate and company when a new hire is made.
 Creating a meaningful EVP is arguably the most important thing you can do when developing your employer branding strategy.
 It will serve as the foundation for your communications materials, influencing everything you say and do when recruiting talent.

 In many ways, the application process embodies your employer brand, so make sure you understand what it’s like from the applicant’s point of view.
 Talk with candidates and recent hires about their experience applying for a role at your company.
 Doing so will provide your team with an outsider’s perspective on the process to determine areas for improvement.
 Here are some questions to consider: